JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-5. For iOS, in the `shared/src/iosMain/kotlin` directory, create the `com.jetbrains.spacetutorial` directory.
+5. For iOS, in the `shared/src/iosMain/kotlin` directory, create the `com.jetbrains.spacetutorial.cache` directory.
-6. Inside the `shared/src/iosMain/kotlin/com.jetbrains.spacetutorial` directory, create the `cache` directory,
+6. Inside this directory, create the `DatabaseDriverFactory.kt` file and add this code:
-   then the `DatabaseDriverFactory.kt` file inside that:

    ```kotlin
    import app.cash.sqldelight.db.SqlDriver